Elena-kontaurova/Elena-kontaurova/README.md

 My name is Elena Kontaurova
 =============================================================================

-Я учусь по специальности «Информационные системы и программирование». Мой путь в программировании начался с верстки на HTML. Когда я поступила в колледж, я начала изучать Python и погружаться в его мир. Позже я попробовала себя в C#, но вскоре решила заняться 3D-моделированием на Blender. Этот опыт оказался очень увлекательным, но в итоге я вернулась к Python. Сейчас я работаю с SQL, API и создаю боты для Telegram. Мне нравится разнообразие технологий, с которыми я работаю, и я стремлюсь развиваться в этой области. Уверена, что впереди меня ждёт ещё много интересного!
+I study Information Systems and Programming.
+My path in programming began with HTML layout.
+When I entered college, I started learning Python and immerse myself in its world.
+Later I tried myself in C#, but soon decided to do 3D modeling on Blender.This experience turned out to be very exciting, but in the end I returned to Python.
+Now I work with SQL, API and create bots for Telegram.
+I like the variety of technologies I work with, and I strive to develop in this area.
+I'm sure there's a lot more interesting ahead of me!
-  * 🖥️  See my portfolio at [Портфолио блендер](http://www.fl.ru/users/kontaurova0306/portfolio/)
+  * 🖥️  See my portfolio at [Blender](http://www.fl.ru/users/kontaurova0306/portfolio/)
   * ✉️  You can contact me at [Kontaurova0306@mail.ru](mailto:Kontaurova0306@mail.ru)
   * 🚀  I'm currently working on [FastAPI](http://GitHub.com/Elena-kontaurova/api_base_project)
   * 🧠  I'm learning FastAPI, SQL
-  * 🤝  I'm open to collaborating on Над любыми интересными проектами
+  * 🤝  I'm open to collaborating on: over any interesting projects

 ###